 - they understand their possible escape routes and that pupils and visitors evacuate in an orderly and timely fashion in the event of the alarm sounding.
-That - fire escape routes are not blocked and remain clear of combustible materials - combustible material is stored away from heat sources - that fire alarm call points remain accessible - that firefighting equipment remains in position and accessible - they do not leave fire-doors wedged open in unoccupied spaces - they report any fire hazard or fire safety equipment defect.
+That - fire escape routes are not blocked and remain clear of combustible materials - combustible material, flammable and explosive substances are stored appropriately away from heat and ignition sources - that fire alarm call points remain accessible - that firefighting equipment remains in position and accessible - they do not leave fire-doors wedged open in unoccupied spaces - they report any fire hazard or fire safety equipment defect.